kamela-yunisa/image-annotation-project/README.md

 Independent project: Object detection annotation using bounding boxes

 ## About This Project
 Manual annotation of self-created dataset with bounding boxes for object detection.
+Images contain everyday items (books, pens, pencils, rulers) captured in various arrangements and lighting conditions.

 **Skills demonstrated:**
 - Object detection and bounding box annotation